-The best ways to get to Singapore for the Singapore Formula 1 Grand Prix, plus how to get to the Marina Bay Street Circuit and around the city.
-The tenth edition of the F1 night race is on September 15-17, 2017.
+The best ways to get to Singapore for the 2021 Singapore Grand Prix on October 1-3, plus how to get to the Marina Bay Street Circuit and around the city.

 Singapore is a compact city with an excellent public transport network and honest, reasonably priced taxis.
 And with the Marina Bay street circuit located in the heart of the city, it couldn’t be easier to get to and from the track each night on Grand Prix weekend.